-After you finish creating a custom support class for a custom static-text class (using the New QuickTest Custom Static-Text Support Class Wizard), you need to perform the following additional steps:
+After you finish creating a custom support class for a custom static-text class (using the "New UFT Custom Static-Text Support Class Wizard"), you need to perform the following additional steps:

-► Save the class.
+Save the class.

 In Eclipse, the new class file is opened and displayed in a tab in the right pane.
-Until you save the class, an asterisk () is displayed in the tab next to the support class file name.
+Until you save the class, an asterisk (\) is displayed in the tab next to the support class file name.
 The changes made by the wizard are codependent and need to be saved to prevent discrepancies.

-- ► Implement the label_attr method, if needed. - ➤ Deploy the toolkit support to QuickTest to enable the support to be available.
-For more information, see "Deploying and Running the Custom Toolkit Support" on page 78.
+- Implement the label\attr method, if needed. - Deploy the toolkit support to UFT to enable the support to be available.
+For more information, see "Deploying and Running the Custom Toolkit Support" on page 61.

-Working with QuickTest Commands in Eclipse
+Working with UFT Commands in Eclipse

-After you install the QuickTest Java Add-in Extensibility SDK, which includes the Java Add-in Extensibility Eclipse Plug-in, a toolbar with the following buttons is added to Eclipse:
+After you install the UFT Java Add-in Extensibility SDK, which includes the Java Add-in

-Button Definition Button Definition Deploy Toolkit Support Add Identification Property Reload Support Configuration Add Test Object Method Delete Custom Support Add Event Handler
+Button Definition Button Definition Deploy Toolkit Support Add Identification Property Reload Support Configuration Add Test Object Method 72 Delete Custom Support Add Event Handler